Restricted exchangeable partitions and embedding of associated hierarchies in continuum random trees: Abstract

 \section{Abstract}

-We introduce the notion of a restricted exchangeable partition of $\bN$ and study natural classes of such partitions.
-We obtain integral representations, study associated coalescents and fragmentations, embeddings into continuum random trees and convergence to such limit trees.
-As an application, we deduce from the general theory developed here a particular limit result conjectured previously for Ford's alpha model and its non-binary extension, the alpha-gamma model, where restricted exchangeability arises naturally.
+We introduce the notion of a restricted exchangeable partition of $\bN$.
+We obtain integral representations, consider associated fragmentations, embeddings into continuum random trees and convergence to such limit trees.
+In particular, we deduce from the general theory developed here a limit result conjectured previously for Ford's alpha model and its extension, the alpha-gamma model, where restricted exchangeability arises naturally.